AgoraIO-Community/Solo/README.md

 ## Bitstream screening and synthesis at receiver
 At the receiving end, every time a packet needs to be inserted into the buffer, it needs to be determined whether the corresponding complementary packet already exists and which complementary bitstream the current packet contains.
 The engine can determine which complementary bitstream the current bitstream is based on the bitstream flag bit.
-If the current cache queue does not have its corresponding packet, it can directly insert the packet payload into the cache queue, and update the array named nbytes according to the bitstream contained in the packet (the decoder depends on the array to determine the current packet receiving status). nBytes [0] represents the total length of the code stream, and nBytes [1] represents the length of the first complementary code stream.
+If the current cache queue does not have its corresponding packet, it can directly insert the packet payload into the cache queue, and update the array named nbytes according to the bitstream contained in the packet (the decoder depends on the array to determine the current packet receiving status). nBytes [0] represents the total length of the bitstream, and nBytes [1] represents the length of the first complementary bitstream.
 If there are corresponding complementary packets in the current cache queue, it is necessary to synthesize them: insert the first complementary stream before the second one, and then update the nbytes array state.

 Figure 8.
-Code stream synthesis method at the receiver:
+BItstream synthesis method at the receiver:
 ![solo_neteq](https://github.com/AgoraIO-Community/Solo/blob/master/imag/solo_neteq.png)

 # Copyright declaration of Silk